stevenpelley/waitn/README.md

 # waitn
 Provides bash-like `wait -n` functionality as a separate command and with some semantic differences.
+This project currently supports only Linux by relying on pidfds.

 See [my project page](https://stevenpelley.github.io/waitn/article) for an article I wrote about building this project.